dtak/dtak.github.io/_pages/about.md

   - /about.html
 ---

 We are Harvard's Data to Actionable Knowledge (DtAK) lab, led by [Finale Doshi-Velez](https://finale.seas.harvard.edu/).
-We use probabilistic machine learning methods to address many decision-making scenarios, with a focus on healthcare applications.
+We use probabilistic methods to address many decision-making scenarios involving humans and AI.
+Our work spans specific application domains (health and wellness) as well as broader socio-technical questions around human-AI interaction, AI accountability, and responsible and effective AI regulation.
 Our work falls into three major areas:

 1. **Probabilistic modeling and inference**: <br>
   *We focus especially on Bayesian models*